-Well, those days are long gone, according to Dave Falchek, executive director of the American Wine Society, who spoke during a special wine seminar held during the 2018 Private Label Trade Show Nov.
-11-13 in Chicago
+Well, those days are long gone, according to Dave Falchek, executive director of the American Wine Society, who spoke during a special wine seminar held during the 2018 Private Label Trade Show in November in Chicago

 “There was a time in the past where a wine buyer might have gone into a store and seen albarino wine and said to himself, ‘Oh no. I don’t want to bother with that,’ ” Falchek said.
 “But today the consumer might have a different reaction.
 They might say, ‘Oh, an albarino.
 I’ve never tried that before.
 I think I want to try it.”

-Falchek says the spectrum of different types of styles and tastes that consumers are interested in when it comes to wine is expanding, and this presents a major opportunity not just for retail assortment but also for the wines that retailers might look to develop as private brand.
+Falchek said the spectrum of different types of styles and tastes that consumers are interested in when it comes to wine is expanding, and this presents a major opportunity not just for retail assortment but also for the wines that retailers might look to develop as private brands.

 Millennials especially are very experiential and want to experience different types of foods and beverages, especially wines.
-And this is one of the reasons why millennials are willing to spend more per wine bottle than other age groups, he said.
+And this is one of the reasons why millennials are willing to spend more per wine bottle than other age groups, Falchek added.

 “So a fizzy white wine from Portugal.
-That's something that wouldn't be on anybody's radar but it's different and millennials want different,” Falcheck said.
-“I have a friend who's a big fan of beer and wine, and he says I never want to drink the same beer or wine twice.
-There's so many opportunities out there for suppliers and retailers.”
+That’s something that wouldn’t be on anybody’s radar, but it’s different and millennials want different,” Falcheck said.
+“I have a friend who’s a big fan of beer and wine, and he says I never want to drink the same beer or wine twice.
+There are so many opportunities out there for suppliers and retailers.”